Sanskaragrawal2107/CropPredictionProject/README.md

+Here's a `README.md` file content for your crop prediction project in an interactive and beginner-friendly tone:

+---

 # 🌾 Crop Prediction Model

 Welcome to the **Crop Prediction Model** project! 🎉 This project is designed to help farmers and agricultural experts predict the most suitable crop to grow based on several conditions like soil type, temperature, humidity, and more.